SonyCSLParis/Plant3DImager/doc/architecture.md

 ### Main Entry Point

-The `main.py` file serves as the primary entry point and supports the following modes:
+The `main.py` file serves as the primary entry point and supports these modes:
 - Image acquisition in a circle
 - Leaf targeting
 - Manual control